MatthewTDunn/MomentCRM-API/README.md

 {firstDateTime} & {secondDateTime} are the datetime input(s) in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO-8601</a> format: <strong>YYYY-MM-DDTHH:MM:SS</strong>

-As an example, the following datetimes can be used to calculate the number of days from when I received the technical take home to when I returned it - <strong>returning 10</strong>.
+As an example, the following datetimes can be used to calculate the number of days between two points - <strong>returning 10</strong>.

 ```
 /days/2022-09-08T00:00:00/2022-09-18T00:00:00/